Who Is Eligible for VA Caregiver Benefits?

 • Be assessed by the VA as capable of completing caregiver education and training.

-• Complete caregiver education and training and demonstrate their ability to fulfill all the care services and requirements the veteran needs.
+• Complete caregiver education and training.
+And show an ability to fulfill all the care services and requirements the veteran needs.

-Caregiver responsibilities for a veteran with mesothelioma include medical care, maintaining health and hygiene, household chores, grocery shopping and meal preparation, handling financial matters and providing companionship and socialization.
+Caregiver responsibilities for a veteran with mesothelioma include maintaining health and hygiene.
+They also do household chores, grocery shopping and meal preparation.
+They may handle financial matters and provide companionship and socialization.

 What Are the VA Caregiver Benefits Offered?

-It is important for mesothelioma caregivers to take advantage of any benefits they qualify for because the challenges of caring for a veteran with mesothelioma may lead to caregiver burnout and mental distress.
+It is important for mesothelioma caregivers to take advantage of any benefits they qualify for.
+The challenges of caring for a veteran with mesothelioma may lead to caregiver burnout and mental distress.

 Caregivers of veterans with mesothelioma provide personal care services that include care and assistance to support the veteran’s health and well-being and daily personal needs.
 Caregivers also offer safety, protection or instruction in the veteran’s living environment.